WHO WE ARE

 Tamia Deary came to this work through her journey back to health after being diagnosed with breast cancer and PTSD.
 Her experience opened her eyes to the importance of self-care and inspired her to improve access to resources for her community.
 She believes in collaborative processes and in building collective power through forging partnerships with other grassroots organizations.

-In addition to their work as PDX Alliance for Self-Care Founder and Executive Director, they volunteer with Campus Compact of Oregon－as the chair of their Community Advisory Council and as a member of the board of directors－in service to its mission of bringing diversity, equity, and inclusion to educational opportunities and empowering students as agents of change.
-They also serve as a board member at-large on the Community Health Council－the Co-Applicant Board of Directors that oversee the County’s Health Centers in partnership with the Multnomah County Board of Commissioners.
+In addition to their work as PDX Alliance for Self-Care Founder and Executive Director, they volunteer with Campus Compact of Oregon－as the chair of their Community Advisory Council and as interim chair of the board of directors－in service to its mission of bringing diversity, equity, and inclusion to educational opportunities and empowering students as agents of change.
+They also serve as an at-large member on the Community Health Council Board－the Co-Applicant Board of Directors that oversee the County’s Health Centers in partnership with the Multnomah County Board of Commissioners.

-She is a diehard fan of the North London football team, Arsenal Gunners, and enjoys hiking, yoga, and cooking for friends and family.
+She is a diehard fan of the North London football team, Arsenal Gunners, and enjoys dancing, gardening, hiking, yoga, and cooking for friends and family.

 Launa is an early childhood speech-language pathologist working to serve children and families in the Portland area.
 In her work, Launa advocates for inclusive preschool settings that use positive behavior interventions and practices for all students.
 It is very important to Launa that she show up in support of the ongoing and existing projects of community leaders and organizations doing racial and social justice work in Portland.
 To maintain balance and mental health, Launa enjoys reading, gardening, sunsets, nature, concerts, her dog and cat, her family, and her brand new grandbaby!